 Laminate flooring has a smooth, almost bouncy sensation underfoot thanks to its foam underlayment and synthetic core.
 Beneath bare feet or stockings, the wear layer is smooth and pleasant, but it might be slippery under heels.

-If you want to know Laminate Flooring vs Engineered Wood Flooring comparison guides then the water resistance is better in laminate flooring than in hardwood flooring, but only on the top surface.
+If you want to know which Floor covering solution is the best water resistant, obviously laminate flooring is the answer, but only on the top surface.
 If the sides and bottom of the flooring become moist, it might expand and distort.
 You can’t repair laminate if it gets wet on the sides or beneath.

 Rather, you’ll have to repair the damaged flooring.
 As a result, spills should always be wiped up right away, and laminate should never be put in areas where there is a lot of humidity or moisture, such as kitchens or bathrooms.

 Traditional hardwoods are more water-resistant than engineered hardwoods.
 It will not expand or contract in humid situations due to the structure, making it perfect for installation in low-grade spaces where hardwoods are not permitted.